Having an eye test (easy read)

 Your supporter can help you to communicate what you see.

-Maybe you can’t say or sign what the objects, pictures or letters are.
+You might not be able say or sign what the objects, pictures or letters are.
+But that is okay!

 The optician can still test your eyes by watching how you look at things with your eyes.